ilyaizen/habistat/vibes/rules.md

 - **Directness**: Provide code or detailed explanations immediately.
 Avoid high-level summaries.
 - **Honesty**: If you don't know something, say so.
 If you're speculating, flag it.
 - **Code Changes**: When modifying existing code, show only the relevant changed lines with a few lines of context.
 - **File System**: The terminal's default is Windows, but you can use `wsl` to access WSL2.
-Assume `pnpm tauri dev` is running in the background.
+Assume `bun tauri dev` is running in the background.

 ## Project Context